Are you interested to write for Faith Today? Find out what we're looking for.

 Articles: What Faith Today Uses

 Each issue of Faith Today publishes a mix of 4-6 feature stories, one of which is selected as the cover story.
 They are assigned at least five weeks — more often five months — in advance.
-Our features usually aim to connect, equip and/or inform Evangelical Christians in Canada.
-Almost all features quote a variety of Canadian sources.
+Our features usually aim to connect, equip and/or inform evangelical Christians in Canada.
+Almost all features quote a variety of Canadian sources — including multiple voices and opinions on a topic is an important part of our mandate.

-An essay is usually written by a writer who draws on a particular area of expertise to provide an intriguing, Christian-based exploration of a group of ideas (e.g. spiritual or social issues).
+An essay is a kind of feature written by a writer who draws on a particular area of expertise to provide an intriguing, Christian-based exploration of a group of ideas (e.g. spiritual or social issues).
 Some essays we have published include examinations of reconciliation, technology, why we weep at the deaths of public figures, and how the Church should respond to terrorism.
-We are mainly interested in essays by people who are both evangelical and who have professional background in the subject they wish to write about.
+We are mainly interested in essays by Canadians who are evangelical and who have professional background in the subject they wish to write about.

-A news feature is usually about one page consisting mainly of information.
-There may also be a bit of analysis.
+A news feature is the shortest kind we publish (as short at 750 words, which is about one page).
+It consists mainly of information, perhaps with a bit of analysis.
 These are rare because our publication schedule is only six times per year, so our readers get some of their Christian news faster from other sources.

-We don’t normally publish a “theme” list like many other periodicals.
+We don't usually assign multiple features all on the same theme like some other periodicals do, and so we also don't publish a theme list.
 We rely instead on a dynamic flow of topics suggested by editorial staff and freelance writers.
 Surprising doors can open for people who approach us with a good idea.

 A typical feature article for Faith Today is written in the third person and has a point of view that is supported by clear arguments based on sound research and interviews with Canadian sources.